Over 150 Years of Fostering Amateur Athletics in a Spirit of Close Harmony

 The Club built a tennis complex in 1936, which opened with an exhibition by tennis stars of the day Don Budge, Gene Mako, Helen Wills Moody and Alice Marble.
 The Club hosted a Davis Cup event the following year when the US team defeated Japan.
 Over the years, the tennis facility expanded to include six hard and two clay courts.

 Lakeside has gone through several major renovations to modernize and upgrade the facilities.
 A new 9-hole par 3 Cliffs Course overlooking the Pacific Ocean was added in 1994.
 The Club renovated the Ocean Course several times over the years.
 A new course, designed by Tom Wieskopf, opened in 2000 and was remodeled in 2012 under the guidance of Bill Love, former president of the American Society of Golf Course Architects.
-The Club completed the latest Lake Course renovation in 2009 which Bill Love and Pat Finlen, the Director of Golf Maintenance, oversaw.
+The Club completed the latest Lake Course renovation in 2009 which was overseen by Love and Pat Finlen, then the Director of Golf Maintenance.
 The biggest changes were to the 7th and 8th holes.
 The 294-yard 7th hole remains a drivable par 4, but the new two-tiered green with a small front opening creates a risk-reward decision for players trying for the green.
 The new 8th hole, the first routing change to the course since 1927, was sculpted into the surrounding hillside with views of the clubhouse.
 It played as a 205-yard par 3 for the 2012 Open.The Lakeside Clubhouse itself was extensively updated in 1995.

 In 1955, the Club had the honor of hosting its first U.S. Open.
 Robert Trent Jones, the USGA golf course architect, arrived prior to the US Open to prepare the Lake Course, which included lengthening it, altering par on several holes and adding a fairway bunker to #6.
 The 1955 Open came down to a playoff between Jack Fleck and Ben Hogan; Fleck, an unknown golf professional, took the championship over Hogan, already a legendary golf figure.
 When Billy Casper won over Arnold Palmer at the 1966 US Open, the Lake cemented its reputation as a host of upsets and “a graveyard of great golfers.”
 The course lived up to its reputation in both 1987 and 1998, when Scott Simpson won the 1987 Open over Tom Watson and Lee Janzen won over Payne Stewart in 1998.
 During the 2012 U.S. Open, Webb Simpson emerged from four shots back to take the title at 1-over-par 281.